-- 20.1 Where prompt compliance is not forthcoming with a final Determination of Violation, the Department may refer the action to the City attorney to consider initiating a civil action against an Employer for violating any requirement of this Chapter and, upon prevailing, shall be entitled to such legal or equitable relief as may be appropriate to remedy the violation. - 20.2 A person injured by a violation of 233.06 of the Ordinance may bring a civil action in the district court to recover any and all damages recoverable at law, together with costs and disbursements, including reasonable attorney's fees, and may receive injunctive and other equitable relief as determined by the court. - 20.3 Employees may file a lawsuit in district court if they allege that their Employer interfered with their right to use ESST.
-An Employee or other person who has reported a violation of this Chapter may: - 20.3.1 Bring a civil action in district court within 45 days after receipt of a notice of Determination of No Violation of this Chapter. - 20.3.2 Bring a civil action in district court within 45 days upon notice that the Director has reaffirmed a Determination of No Violation of this Chapter if the complainant requested reconsideration.
+- 20.1 Where prompt compliance is not forthcoming with a final Determination of Violation, the Department may refer the action to the City attorney to consider initiating a civil action against an Employer for violating any requirement of this Chapter and, upon prevailing, shall be entitled to such legal or equitable relief as may be appropriate to remedy the violation.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.14.) - 20.2 A person injured by a violation of 233.06 of the Ordinance may bring a civil action in the district court to recover any and all damages recoverable at law, together with costs and disbursements, including but not limited reasonable attorney's fees, backpay and reinstatement to the person's previous position, wages, benefits, hours, and other conditions of employment; and may receive injunctive and other equitable relief as determined by the court.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.06(c).) - 20.3 Employees may file a lawsuit in district court if they allege that their Employer interfered with their right to use ESST.
+An Employee or other person who has reported a violation of this Chapter may: - 20.3.1 Bring a civil action in district court within 45 days after receipt of a notice of Determination of No Violation of this Chapter.
 Notice is presumed to be 5 days from the date of service by mail of the written notice.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(d)(1) and §233.13(d)(3).)

+20.3.2 Bring a civil action in district court within 45 days upon notice that the Director has reaffirmed a Determination of No Violation of this Chapter if the complainant requested reconsideration.
+Notice is presumed to be 5 days from the date of service by mail of the written notice.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(d)(2) and §233.13(d)(3).)

-21. Other Leave Such as Family Medical Leave Act (FMLA)
+21.Other Leave Such as Family Medical Leave Act (FMLA)

 An Employee's use of ESST also may qualify for concurrent leave under federal, state or other local laws (e.g., US Family Medical Leave Act).
 The ESST Ordinance operates independently of any other leave such as FMLA.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.18.)